Cruise

 Celebrity Cruises Accessibility Project

-Although ADA design standards do not as yet apply to cruise ships serving the US market, in 2010 Celebrity Cruises began working with Open Doors Organization to fine tune the accessibility of its popular passenger vessels.
+Although ADA design standards did not apply to cruise ships serving the US market at the time of the project, in 2010 Celebrity Cruises began working with Open Doors Organization to fine tune the accessibility of its popular passenger vessels.
 Initial work included site visits to ships from three classes of vessels—Century, Millennium and Solstice—while they were in the Ports of Miami and Ft.
 Lauderdale.
 In the second phase of the project, Laurel Van Horn, ODO Director of Programs, executed a full audit onboard the Celebrity Constellation while training a member of staff to continue the review process in house.
 Ms. Van Horn served on the US Access Board’s Passenger Vessel Access Advisory Committee that formulated the initial ADA guidelines for cruise ships.

 Norwegian Cruise Line Staff Training Video

-In Spring 2011 Open Doors Organization created its second staff training video for Norwegian Cruise Line (NCL).
-It is designed to help NCL’s frontline staff better understand the needs and preferences of passengers with a variety of disabilities.
+Open Doors Organization created two staff training videos for Norwegian Cruise Line (NCL).
+They were designed to help NCL’s frontline staff better understand the needs and preferences of passengers with a variety of disabilities.
 Featured in the video are Eric Lipp, ODO’s founder/director who uses a cane or electric scooter; Pat Pound, an ODO associate from Austin, Texas, who is blind and uses a guide dog; Constantine “Gus” Zografopoulos, an ODO advisory board member who uses a manual wheelchair; and Lynn Rousseau from the Hearing Loss Association of Florida.
-ODO‘s first NCL training video, shot in 2008 at NCL’s Miami headquarters and onboard the Norwegian Dawn, highlighted the many barrier-free features of the ship and showed each step of the accessible cruise experience, from reservations through check-in, onboard dining and recreation to ports of call excursions.
+ODO‘s first NCL training video, shot at NCL’s Miami headquarters and onboard the Norwegian Dawn, highlighted the many barrier-free features of the ship and showed each step of the accessible cruise experience, from reservations through check-in, onboard dining and recreation to ports of call excursions.
 As in the subsequent video, individuals with different disabilities discussed how best to provide respectful and effective customer service.
+The staff training videos are still utilized by Norwegian Cruise Line.